Post Logo positioned on a street

 Information about the use of cookies on our websites is available at Data protection.

-If you are looking for information on specific postal products or services such as online services, advertising and marketing or business customer relations, you will find it in the selection field on the right-hand side.
+If you are looking for information on specific Austrian Post products or services – such as our online services, advertising and marketing, or business customer relations – you can find them in the selection field on the right-hand side.
 If you need printed copies of the information provided on this page or on additional pages, please contact the staff at our service locations.

 2. To whom is this information addressed?